8: Correspondence Analysis (CA)

 How to Read This CA

 The base vegan plots are dense, so Figure 4 redraws the same ordination with the sites coloured by their position along the river and the most distinctive species labelled.
-Reading it is the point of the whole analysis.
+Interpreting it is the point of the whole analysis.

 Code